silverhawke249/silver-meadow/README.md

 Custom Levels and Level Editor must be enabled first.

 ## Changelog
+- 1.1.1
+  - Global Warming is now replaced with Shazam.
+Level adjustments to Baton Pass, Apparition.
 - 1.1.0
   - Level adjustments to: Skullnake, Time Travel, Elevator.
 - 1.0.9